phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 TODO
 ```

 It worked!
 We see that it successfully created a bootable disk image at TODO.
+If we open the containing folder, we see that the UEFI image files are there too.

 Note that the command will only work from the root directory of our project.
 This is because we hardcoded the `kernel_binary` path in our `main` function.
-We will fix this later in the post, but now it is time to actually run our kernel!
+We will fix this later in the post, but first it is time to actually run our kernel!

 ## Running our Kernel